rockonsoft/rockonsoft.github.io/_posts/2019-09-04-Firestore-Dates.md

 title: Firestore and Dates.
 ---

 Google's Firestore is magical.
 You save stuff and it stays saved.
-If you have the right observables in place, you will get updates when your data change, you will get the updated data, without having to query for it.
+Get the right observables in place and you will get your updated data, without having to query for it.

-Working with Dates in Firestore is magical.
+Working with Dates in Firestore is a bit magical, too.
 From your Node code you just save a date, and it just works.
 The fun starts when you try to read that date back, and the results might be surprising.
-This blog focuses on using Timestamp for dates and not the time aspect of it.
+This blog focuses on using Timestamp for dates and not Date and Time.

 ## Why save a Timestamp